Sid1357/GSOC_2025/README.md

 # GSOC 2025 Evaluation Test - Project Repository

-Welcome to the evaluation test repository for the GSOC 2025 DeepLense projects.
+Welcome to my evaluation test repository for the GSOC 2025 DeepLense projects.
 This repository contains a series of Jupyter Notebooks demonstrating implementations for various evaluation tasks for DeepLense.
-Each task targets a specific challenge and provides both detailed explanations within the notebooks as well as summarized information here.
+Each task targets a specific challenge(as a part of application process) and provides both detailed explanations within the notebooks as well as summarized information here.

 ---